What is the TSP? Thrift Savings Plan Guide for Federal Employees (2026)

 The TSP offers five individual investment funds, each designed to match different investment strategies and risk tolerances:

-The G Fund invests in short-term U.S. Treasury securities specially issued to the TSP.
+The G Fund invests in a special non-marketable U.S. Treasury security issued exclusively to the TSP.
 This fund offers:

 2. F Fund (Fixed Income Index Investment Fund)